 #4 Expresso Lab Microroasters

-Espresso Lab Microroasters is a specialty coffee roastery based at The Old Biscuit Mill in Woodstock.
+Espresso Lab Microroasters is a specialty coffee roaster based at The Old Biscuit Mill in Woodstock.
 Here, visitors can look forward to enjoying coffee at the hands of a team that takes pride in sourcing small lots of freshly harvested beans that are then analysed to find the perfect roasting profile.

 This allows the shop’s roasters to reflect the terroir and origin of each coffee, showcasing its complexity in flavour and a striking that fine balance between sweetness and acidity.

-A little alchemy, a whole lot of science and plenty of really good coffee.
+A little alchemy, a whole lot of science, and plenty of really good coffee.

 Address: The Biscuit Mill, 375 Albert Rd, Woodstock, Cape Town